 Action Responsibility Timing 6.
-MFOLOZI RIVER TRANSFER SCHEME 6.1 Initiate an Mfolozi River catchment and development study that involves the updating of the catchment hydrology, assessment of water requirements, system modelling, identification of catchment development needs and options, evaluation of development scenarios (including a pre-feasibility level evaluation for the inter-basin transfer scheme options to the Mhlatuze WSS), and identification of recommended development options and feasibility studies of selected development options.
-As part of the Mfolozi River Inter-basin Transfer Schemes pre-feasibility evaluation, take the following into consideration: Consider supply to the Mhlatuze WSS as well as the Mtubatuba WSS and surrounds.
+MFOLOZI RIVER TRANSFER SCHEME 6.1 Initiate a study that includes a Mfolozi River Catchment and Development component that involves the updating of the catchment hydrology, assessment of water requirements, system modelling, identification of catchment development needs and options, evaluation of development scenarios, identification of recommended development options and undertaking a feasibility study or studies of selected development options.
+DWS: D: NWRP DWS: D: OA ASAP Priority: Very high 6.2 Initiate a Comparison pre-feasibility study, to inter-alia compare the selected Mfolozi transfer scheme with other options: As part of the Mfolozi River Inter-basin Transfer Schemes pre-feasibility evaluation, take the following into consideration: Consider supply to the Mhlatuze WSS as well as the Mtubatuba WSS and surrounding rural and tribal areas.
 Consider the desirability of locating a new WTW at Mtubatuba, along with the development of the scheme, due to the limited capacity of the existing WTW at Mtubatuba, vs. treatment at the Nsezi WTW.
 Consider the Kwesibomvu in-channel dam, identified off-channel dam site and other potential off-channel dam sites that could also be considered for future phases of such a scheme.
+Confirm the components and layout of the preferred transfer scheme, and potential future phasing.
 Verify the assumptions on which the identified scheme is based, its bulk infrastructure components and requirements, environmental flows and sedimentation aspects, the Mfolozi River abstraction site and associated infrastructure, off channel dam, pipeline routes and offtakes, the location and duties of pump stations, along with other considerations such as environmental and social impacts, and cost the scheme.
-DWS: D: NWRP DWS: D: OA ASAP Priority: Very high 6.2 Should this scheme compare favourably with the Thukela Transfer Scheme Phase 1 and Desalination of Sea Water, fast track the implementation of this scheme.
+DWS: D: OA ASAP Priority: Very high 6.3 Should this scheme compare favourably with the Thukela Transfer Scheme Phase 1 and Desalination of Sea Water, fast track the implementation of this scheme.
 Current sentiment is that this potential scheme has the highest priority of the large bulk augmentation schemes identified.
 To be determined Following completion of an Implementation Ready Report

 Action Responsibility Timing 7.
 RAISING GOEDERTROUW DAM 7.1 Initiate a full feasibility study to evaluate the Raising of Goedertrouw Dam.
-DWS: D: OA ASAP Priority: Medium 7.2 Implement this scheme as soon as possible should it still seem as favourable.
+DWS: D: OA ASAP Priority: Very high 7.2 Implement this scheme as soon as possible should it still seem as favourable.
 DWS Following completion of an Implementation Ready Report

 Action Responsibility Timing 8.
 NSELENI DAM 8.1 Evaluate a dam on the Nseleni River at feasibility level: As a first phase, verify the selection of the dam site.
 It may be necessary to evaluate a refined EWR for the Nseleni tributary.
 Potential operational benefits need to be carefully quantified.
 Undertake an EIA should the decision be taken for the scheme to proceed.
-MW, DWS: OA ASAP Priority: Medium 8.2 Implement this option should it still seem as favourable.
+To be determined Dependent on the identification of a responsible authority Priority: Medium 8.2 Implement this option should it still seem as favourable.
 Potentially users of this water Following completion of an Implementation Ready Report